franz1981/Netty-VirtualThread-Scheduler/README.md

 ```

 ## Prerequisites
-- Java 21 or newer (with Loom support)
 - Maven 3.6+
 - To use the `VirtualMultithreadIoEventLoopGroup` set the JVM property to install the Netty scheduler:
   -Djdk.virtualThreadScheduler.implClass=io.netty.loom.NettyScheduler